nazmulrahat786/-Potropollob-/README.md

 # 🌿 Potropollob

 ## 📖 Project Overview
 Potropollob is a modern and responsive web application designed to help users discover, track, and care for various plants.
 Whether you are a beginner or an expert gardener, this platform makes plant care easier and more enjoyable.

 ## 🔗 Live Demo
 Experience the app live and explore all its features here:
 [🌿Potropollob Live Site](https://potropollob-c7ebe.web.app)

+---

 ## 🌟 Key Features
 - 🌱 **Plant Explorer:** Browse and discover a wide variety of plant species with detailed descriptions and images.
 - 🔍 **Search Functionality:** Easily find your favorite plants or explore by categories.
 - 🧑‍💼 **Admin Panel:** Admin-only access to manage plant entries, user interactions, and content updates.
+- 🧾 **Dashboard & Overview:** Admin dashboard with visual stats and quick access to manage plants, users, and reviews.
 - 🔐 **Authentication:** Secure login and registration using Firebase (Email/Password & Google).
 - 📝 **User Reviews & Ratings:** Authenticated users can leave reviews and rate plants, with data stored securely in MongoDB.

+---

 ## 🛠️ Tech Stack
 - **Frontend:** React, Tailwind CSS